cisagov/ScubaGear/baselines/powerbi.md

-Store encryption keys or service principal credentials used for encrypting or accessing Power BI in a Key Vault, assign proper access policies to the vault and regularly review access permissions.
+Store encryption keys or service principal credentials used for encrypting or accessing Power BI in a Key Vault, assign proper access policies to the vault, and regularly review access permissions.

-For regulatory or other compliance reasons, some agencies may need to (BYOK), which is supported by Power BI.
+For regulatory or other compliance reasons, some agencies may need to use (BYOK), which is supported by Power BI.
 By default, Power BI uses Microsoft-managed keys to encrypt the data.
-In Power BI Premium, users can use their own keys for data at-rest that is imported into a dataset.
+In Power BI Premium, users can use their own keys for data at-rest imported into a dataset.
 See [Data source and storage considerations](https://learn.microsoft.com/en-us/power-bi/enterprise/service-encryption-byok#data-source-and-storage-considerations) for more information.